-- 4. What are the "programs" we assess? - a.
-Each undergraduate major/graduate program will maintain an assessment plan and annually scored rubric for every undergraduate major/graduate degree. - b.
-The size, complexity, and any variations in learning outcomes (e.g. due to tracks/concentrations) should be reflected in the assessment plan in a way that is proportionate to those variations. - c.
-Given the current status of minors institutionally, Deans have the discretion to determine if an assessment plan is required for a minor depending on the number of students in the minor, or whether the minor does not have a related major (e.g. statistics).
+- i.
+Each undergraduate major/graduate program will maintainan assessment plan and receive an annual evaluation of assessment performance based on the institutional assessment rubric.
+Performance is documented on the Annual Program Review form. - j.
+Certificates may be assessed within major/program assessment plans if certificate learning outcomes represent a subset of the learning outcomes for the major/program.
+If certificate learning outcomes differ from the major/program, they will maintain a separate assessment plan. - k.
+The size, complexity, and any variations in learning outcomes (e.g. tracks/concentrations) should be reflected in the assessment plan in a way that is proportionate to those variations. - I. Given the current status of minors institutionally, deans have the discretion to determine if an assessment plan is required for a minor depending on the number of students in the minor, or whether the minor does not have a related major (e.g. statistics).